hopskipnfall/EmuLinker-K/CONTRIBUTING.md

 ## Getting Started

 We recommend using [Intellij IDEA](https://www.jetbrains.com/idea/) for development (the free Community Edition works fine).
-We would like to adopt VSCode as another option but have so far been unsuccessful getting it working.
+We would like to adopt VSCode as another option but have so far been unsuccessful getting it working (#108).

 ## Development